leoslamas/book-green-threads-explained/simple-but-unsafe-green-thread-implementation.md

 # An implementation of green threads

-Before we start I'll mention that the code we write is quite unsafe and is not a “best practice” when writing Rust code.
+Before we start I’ll mention that the code we write is quite unsafe and is not a “best practice” when writing Rust code.
 I want to try to make this as safe as possible without introducing a lot of unneeded complexity, so I encourage you dear reader to suggest a [PR to the projects repo](https://github.com/cfsamson/example-greenthreads) if you see something that could be done a safer way without making our code too complex.

 ## Lets get going